-This couple had a delightful, intimate home wedding at a parents’ home in Virginia.
-As I’ve become accustomed to, when I first toured the home (in the snow!) the clients had one idea on how the event would flow, but I came up with an alternative idea that allowed us to save a lot of money on tenting and flooring.
-Despite the home being on a somewhat busy road, the landscaping was dense and mature enough for us to use the front yard for the ceremony without any disruption by passing cars.
+This couple had a delightful, intimate at-home wedding at a parents’ home in Virginia.
+When I first toured the home (in the snow!) the clients had one idea on how the event would flow.
+This happens to me a lot.
+But I came up with an alternative idea that allowed for savings on tenting and flooring.
+Despite the home being on a somewhat busy road, the landscaping was dense and mature enough for the front yard to be used for the ceremony without any disruption by passing cars.

 We put together a great team for this one.
 Endless thanks to Heather Ryan for these beautiful photos.
-I’ve got them all credited at the bottom.
+I’ve credited all the pros at the end.
 Come back tomorrow for photos for the reception.

 Most of the best visuals at a wedding is on the bride’s side – the shoes, the jewelry, the dress, the bouquet.
 So when a wedding has two brides, you get double of all that goodness!

-As you can see, this is an intimate Virginia home wedding – just count the chairs!
+As you can see, this is an intimate Virginia at-home wedding – just count the chairs!
 Just kidding, I will tell you how many guests we had.
-We knew that we could accommodate a max of 48 guests at our dinner reception tables, so that is how many wedding guests we had!
+We could accommodate a max of 48 guests at our dinner reception tables, so that is how many wedding guests we had!

 For the wedding ceremony, we set up the chairs and chuppah in the front yard.
-The chupppah was constructed by the couple and their parents, using bamboo from the back yard, tulle, and flowers from Growing Wild.
-An older sister was the officiant, and in addition to the 4 bridesmaids, we also had twin flower girls in the processional.
+The chupppah was constructed by the couple and their parents, with bamboo from the back yard, tulle, and flowers from Growing Wild.
+An older sister officiated the wedding, and in addition to the 4 bridesmaids, there were twin flower girls in the processional.

 One of the brides has a Jewish heritage, so we incorporated some Jewish elements into the ceremony.
 For the end of the ceremony, both brides smashed the glass, to the delight of their guests.